hemashushu/xiaoxuan-assembly/README.md

-# XiaoXuan Native Assembly
+# XiaoXuan Assembly

 A modern assembler with built-in debugging and unit testing capabilities, ideal for both project compilation and educational purposes.
 Supports architectures including x86-64, aarch64, riscv64, and loongarch64.

-_"ANNS" stands for "XiaoXuan Native Assembly"_
+_"ANASM" stands for "XiaoXuan Assembly"_